 An application was submitted to Solihull Council for the designation of a Bickenhill Neighbourhood Area, under Part 2 of The Neighbourhood Planning (General) Regulations 2012.
-Solihull Council approved the application for the designation of the Bickenhill Neighbourhood Area at the Cabinet Portfolio Holder for Climate Change, Planning & Housing on 15 April 2021, more information can be found here.
+Solihull Council approved the application for the designation of the Bickenhill Neighbourhood Area at the Cabinet Portfolio Holder for Climate Change, Planning & Housing on 15 April 2021.

 An application to re-designate the Knowle, Dorridge and Bentley Heath Neighbourhood Forum has been submitted to the Council.
 Read more about the consultation here.

 - What is Neighbourhood Planning and what can it do?

 - How does it work and what is involved?

 - Neighbourhood Planning in Solihull and the Status of Plans

 Neighbourhood Planning was introduced by the Localism Act in 2011.
 It enables Parish / Town Councils and local communities to prepare Neighbourhood Development Plans (NDPs), Neighbourhood Development Orders (NDOs) and Community Right to Build Orders (CRBOs) which can shape development and growth in their local area.